electricherd/audiobookfinder/README.md

 * webui now starts with a selection dialog where you can add/change preselected folders/dirs
 * defined a trait for tag information, now: id3, mp4, flac but no awesomeness ...
 * debugging messages for collection, now collection is a bktree
-* webui shows search ongoing on other peers, and then result (number of audio files)
-* webui changes, option added for with or without automatic browser opening, bump
 * state machine was added, wrapped in a layer of a custom net behaviour in the libp2p swarm ([architecture design](#architecture) updated)
 * my unfortunately now unused [observer pattern](../../wiki/Observer-pattern) was added to wiki - a better version of what could be found in internet (Rust is very restrictive, some patterns don't work that well).